 Infrabel, the Belgian public rail infrastructure service provider, embarked on a pilot with KONUX in 2019.
-The main goal of the pilot was to demonstrate the capability of the KONUX Predictive Maintenance System for Rail Switches in trackbed health monitoring, trackbed health prediction, and maintenance validation.
+The main goal of the pilot was to demonstrate the capability of KONUX Switch in trackbed health monitoring, trackbed health prediction, and maintenance validation.

 Optimisation of trackbed maintenance has been an old challenge for Infrabel.
 While not having the transparency of the problem due to a lack of insights, Infrabel was aware they could greatly improve their tamping practices and suboptimal maintenance planning.

 One of the main problems was repetitive tamping.
 As the quality of the tamping operations could not be timely and adequately evaluated, the switches were tamped repetitively without a clear picture of their actual conditions, the root causes of the degradation, and the right methodology.

 Another major challenge was that, in some regions, tamping operation planning was largely inefficient as the decisions were not based on actual switch conditions.
 The problematic assets were tamped on a fixed time-based approach and partly based on the convenience of simply being in the area.
 Occasionally, these ‘just-in-case’ tamping practices heightened the vertical displacement and worsened the stability of the trackbed (as demonstrated in Example 1 below).

 Acknowledging that the current approach is suboptimal, Infrabel aimed to understand their current practices better, gain insights into how the tamping activities affect trackbed health, and collect data to improve maintenance methodology.
 Specifically, the central switch department aimed to: